uptrace/uptrace-python/README.md

 ## Introduction

-uptrace-python is a client for Python that sends your traces/spans to [Uptrace.dev](https://uptrace.dev) using OpenTelemetry.
+uptrace-python is the official Uptrace client for Python that sends your traces/spans to [Uptrace.dev](https://uptrace.dev) using OpenTelemetry.

 See [uptrace-python documentation](https://docs.uptrace.dev/python/) for details.